-- different aspects of a enterprises: from goals via services, products and processes to IT: - differing levels of aggregation: from enterprise level to the level of specific (partial) processes or applications.
+- differing levels of realization: from conceptual via logical to physical; - differing aspects of transformation: from contextual (why) via design (where to) to the actual transformations (how); - different aspects of a enterprises: from goals via services, products and processes to IT; - differing levels of aggregation: from enterprise level to the level of specific (partial) processes or applications.

-Even more, models referring to one specific version / alternative of an enterprise, need to be coherent, also requiring coherence between models over the above dimensions.
+Even more, models referring to one specific version/alternative of an enterprise, need to be coherent, also requiring coherence between models over the above dimensions.
 A core driver of the ArchiMate project [78] was also to increase the coherence between different aspects and models used in an enterprise architecture.
-In [78] several examples are shown which illustrate the need for coherence between different models used in an enterprise architecture.
+In [78], several examples are shown which illustrate the need for coherence between different models used in an enterprise architecture.